-Since 2001, India and the EU have been working closely together in the area of ICT, promoting modern information society.
-The 2018 EU strategy on India indicated ICT as one of the priority areas for cooperation.
-Since then, we have been linking up the EU Digital Single Market with Digital India, engaging on a wide range of issues such as ICT standardisation, market access, internet governance and research and innovation.
+Since 2001.
+India and the EU have been working closely together in the area of ICT, promoting modern information society.
+In November 2018, the EU adopted a new strategy on India, which indicates ICT as one of the priority areas for cooperation.
+We have been linking up the EU Digital Single Market with Digital India and we are engaging on a range of issues including ICT standardisation, market access, internet governance and research and innovation.

-Under the project 'India-EU Cooperation on ICT-Related Standardisation, Policy and Legislation', we have made considerable progress in areas of mutual interest, including 5G; machine-to-machine communications; intelligent transport systems; software defined and virtualised networks, and security.
+More specifically, under the project 'India-EU Cooperation on ICT-Related Standardisation, Policy and Legislation', we have made considerable progress in areas of mutual interest such as 5G; machine-to-machine communications; intelligent transport systems; software defined and virtualised networks, and security.

-Digital transformation offers a huge potential for socioeconomic development and is influencing areas as broad as health, education, finance, industry, transport, agriculture, governance, culture and entertainment.
-This transformation will be particularly relevant for both the EU and India as we focus on the post-COVID recovery to ensure resilient and digitally inclusive societies.
+Digital transformation represents a huge potential for socioeconomic development and is influencing a range of areas as wide as health, education, finances, industry, transport, agriculture, governance, culture and entertainment.
 Virtually all social and economic sectors will be affected by this crosscutting revolution.

-We need to find innovative solutions to promote the rollout of new technologies, while ensuring that individual rights and values are protected in a transparent and inclusive framework, based on our principles and values as democratic, open societies.
+We need to find innovative solutions to possible barriers and hurdles hindering the roll-out of the new technologies, while ensuring that individual rights and values are protected in a transparent and inclusive framework.

-The future is digital.
+The global future is digital.
 It is therefore all the more essential to nurture cooperation on the international stage.
 The EU and India face similar challenges, as two of the world's largest democracies.
 We can work together to promote a human-centric vision of the future shaped by new information and communication technologies, for the benefit of mankind.